3MFConsortium/spec_core/3MF Core Specification.md

 Consumers SHOULD ignore any metadata with a name they do not recognize, typically from a future version of this specification or an unrecognized producer or target consumer.

-Producers MAY indicate that certain metadata values should be preserved using the preserve attribute.
+Producers MAY indicate that certain metadata should be preserved using the preserve attribute.
 The default value is assumed to be 0 or false.
-When the preserve attribute is 1 or true, Consumers that modify the 3MF file SHOULD retain the original metadata value even if the data it references is modified.
+When the preserve attribute is 1 or true, Consumers that modify the 3MF file SHOULD retain the original metadata even if the data it references is modified.
 The metadata should be preserved through the lifetime of the element it is associated with.
 If an \<Item> is removed, for example, the associated metadata should be removed with it.

 [Appendix B.2.](#appendix-b2-3mf-metadata-example) includes a sample 3MF supporting custom metadata.